-It is of the utmost importance that we find and implement methods that reduce the pressure of food production on the environment, in order to restore the ecosystem that is the foundation of the ability of each generation to feed themselves.372
+It is of the utmost importance that we find and implement methods that reduce the pressure of food production on the environment, in order to restore the ecosystem that is the foundation of the ability of each generation to feed themselves371.

+4.2.
 SCIENTIFIC AND TECHNOLOGICAL ADVANCEMENTS

-Over the past decades agricultural yields were significantly increased due to the application of new scientific and technological innovations.373 Food analysts believe that science, combined with human endeavour, can triumph over the fixed laws of Nature.374 Science and technology has the ability to play a significant role in guaranteeing food security and sustainable agriculture by transforming the economic, social and environmental inputs that is needed to improve food security.
-375 According to a report by the African Union:
+Over the past decades agricultural vields were significantly increased due to the application of new scientific and technological innovations372.
+Food analysts believe that science, combined with human endeavour, can triumph over the fixed laws of nature373.
+Science and technology have the ability to play a significant role in guaranteeing food security and sustainable agriculture by transforming the economic, social and environmental inputs that are needed to improve food security374.
+According to a report by the African Union:

-The acquisition and use of science and technology is critical in raising food production and extending productive opportunities outside the traditional land resources and in ensuring food availability, affordability and stability of access.
-376
+The acquisition and use of science and technology is critical in raising food production and extending productive opportunities outside the traditional land resources and in ensuring food availability, affordability and stability of access375.

-Moreover, new developments are necessary to effectively address the problems caused by climate change.377 What are needed are advancements which could not only slow
+Moreover, new developments are necessary to effectively address the problems caused by climate change376.
+What are needed are advance-

-369 UNEP, 2009, pp. 8 & 27.
+368 United Nations Environmental Programme, 2009, pp. 8 and 27.